Eat Chess · Capture

 Review before trust

-PGN out
+Export PGN

-Offline by design
+On-device by design

 A note on the camera